Mark W. Hamilton

 - General Editor for The Transforming Word: A One-Volume Bible Commentary published by ACU Press.

-- Currently working on a textbook introducing the theological and literary dimensions of the Old Testament for Oxford University Press, as well as a monograph on rhetoric in the ancient Near East.
+- Currently working on a textbook introducing the theological and literary dimensions of the Old Testament for Oxford University Press, as well as a monograph on divine kingship in ancient Israel and its neighbors.

 Mark is author of more than 100 articles, chapters in books, and reviews.
 His books include The Body Royal: The Social Poetics of Kingship in Ancient Israel and the Levant (Brill, 2005; reprinted Society of Biblical Literature, 2007), On the Mountain with God (ACU Press, 2009), as a co-editor Renewing Tradition: Studies in Texts and Contexts (Pickwick, 2007), and as a co-author of God’s Holy Fire: The Nature and Function of Scripture (ACU Press, 2002).
-He also served as Editor-in-Chief of Transforming Word: A One-Volume Bible Commentary (ACU Press, 2009; Croatian translation, 2011-).
+He also served as Editor-in-Chief of The Transforming Word: A One-Volume Bible Commentary (ACU Press, 2009; Croatian translation in progress).
 He is also working on a book on Christian education (with Samjung Kang-Hamilton) and another on Israelite political theory.
 His articles and reviews have appeared in Harvard Theological Review, Review of Biblical Literature, Journal of Biblical Literature, Journal of Hebrew Scriptures, Restoration Quarterly, Reviews in Religion and Theology, Vetus Testamentum, Journal for the Study of the Old Testament, Reviews in Religion and Theology, and Stone-Campbell Journal.
-Prior to coming to ACU, he served as a consultant with “Nova” on PBS and as a freelance editor.
-He is Secretary-Treasurer of the Southwest Region of the Society of Biblical Literature and a board member of Restoration Quarterly and Kairos (Croatia).
+He served for six years as Secretary-Treasurer of the Southwest Region of the Society of Biblical Literature and currently serves on committees for SBL, as well as on the boards of Review of Biblical Literature, Restoration Quarterly, Stone-Campbell Journal, and Kairos (Croatia).